First page . . . Back to page 3 . . . Forward to page 5 . . . Last page (page 6)

 I'll describe it starting at the bottom.

 The crank turns a 16-tooth gear, which drives a 20 attached to the central axle of the orrery.
-Also attached to the central axle is the sideways 36-tooth gear, a 24-tooth gear inside the chain, and a 40-tooth gear at the top.
+Also attached to the central axle is the sideways 36-tooth gear, a 24-tooth gear inside the chain, and a 40-tooth gear near the top.

 The crank also turns a 20-tooth gear, that drives a pair of dark-gray gears.
 All the dark gray gears in the photo are part 6542, the 16-tooth gear with a round center, and they are free to turn independently of the axle.